 I love Chinatowns!
 It’s seriously becoming the must see place in every city I visit… Maybe this is a sign I should go to actual China?
 We shall see! …

 Anyway, my friends and another couple from the business retreat joined me for an afternoon in Chinatown!
 I was planning to go solo while they went kayaking on Sentosa, but when the rain set in, they decided to join me!
-I’m so glad they did because they recommended the Buddha Tooth Relic Temple.. and it was amazing!
+I’m so glad they did because they recommended the Buddha Tooth Relic Temple.. and I probably wouldn’t have gone otherwise!

 Sleeveless, my friends and I were required to put on a shall before we entered.
 Monks dressed in orange, practitioners and the sound of chanting filled the ornate Buddhist temple.
 A service was being conducted.
 All of us were drawn to the beauty and authenticity of the experience.

 After awhile we made our way to Smith Street where we sampled Singapore’s Chinatown street food!